IsaacLea/java-patterns/README.md

 ### Builder
 - Provides a a nice way to construct objects that have a lot of parameters and it enforces how the objects are created.
 Doesn't expose setter methods on the returned object so it is immutable

+## Behavioral patterns

+### Observer
+- Useful when various client instances need to be made aware of property changes from a main source (pub/sub).
+Clients register as observers.
+Note to take care of cleanup of clients (ubsubscribe) no longer need to observe to avoid memory leaks.

+### Strategy
+- Useful for when there are many implementations of similar things (many different payment methods for example).
+Abstracts the concrete implementation away from the calling class.

+## Structural patterns

+### Decorator
+- Decorators have creation methods or constructors that accept objects of the same class or interface as a current class.
+Can instantiate an object decorated with implementations of many things, then call its public method to execute code in sequence on all those things.